 In the application of the Company's accounting policies, which are described in note 3, the Directors are required to make judgements, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
-The judgements, estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
+The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results may differ from these estimates.

-The judgements, estimates and underlying assumptions are reviewed on an on-going basis.
-Revisions are recognised in the period in which the estimate is revised.
+The estimates and underlying assumptions are reviewed on an on-going basis.
+Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.